alexlana/handsforbots/README.md

 ## Acknowledgment

-Grateful for the authors of [these third-party libraries](./NOTICE.md)
+Grateful for the authors of [these third-party libraries and frameworks](./NOTICE.md)

 ## Roadmap